packetworks/docker-nxfilter/README.md

 [NxFilter](http://www.nxfilter.org/) - An easy to use DNS server with configurable filters and user controls.

-This image is based on [1science/java](https://registry.hub.docker.com/u/1science/java/) for the slimmed down Java and overall container footprint.
+The `latest` image is based on [1science/java](https://registry.hub.docker.com/u/1science/java/) for the slimmed down Java and overall container footprint.
+This is slated to change in the future.
+Debian will give faster startup performance, and possibly other areas as well, with a tradeoff of a much larger image and in some cases more RAM usage.

 # Supported Tags